 You may call the attendance office between 7:30 AM and 3:30 PM, Monday through Friday by calling (626) 396-5820 ext.
 80079.

-Dentist, doctor, funeral in immediate family, illness, and documented court appearance.
+Dentist, doctor, funeral in immediate family, illness, suspension, and documented court appearance.

 Unexcused Absence, Explained

-Missed bus, car trouble, needed at home due to illness, suspension, home detention, and some other absence not specified.
+Missed bus, car trouble, needed at home due to illness, going out of town, vacations, and some other absence not specified.

 Cutting indicates truancy, and absence without acceptable reason with or without parent consent.
 Cuts will be given if student leaves school without obtaining an off-campus permit.